microsoft/codetour/README.md

 - `CodeTour: Open Tour File...` - Allows you to select a tour file that was previously [exported](#exporting-tours).

-- `CodeTour: Record Tour` - Starts the tour recorder, which allows you to create a new tour by creating a sequence of steps.
+- `CodeTour: Record Tour` - Starts the [tour recorder](#authoring-tours), which allows you to create a new tour by creating a sequence of steps.

 * `CodeTour: Start Tour` - Starts a tour for the currently opened workspace.
-This command is only visible if the current workspace actually has one or more code tours.
+This command is only visible if the current workspace has one or more code tours.

-* `CodeTour: Refresh Tours` - Refreshes the `CodeTour` view, which can be handy if you'd created/modified/deleted tour files on disk.
-This command is only visible if the current workspace actually has one or more code tours.
+* `CodeTour: Refresh Tours` - Refreshes the [`CodeTour` view](#tree-view), which can be handy if you'd created/modified/deleted tour files on disk.
+This command is only visible if the current workspace has one or more code tours.

+* `CodeTour: Hide Tour Markers` - Hides [tour markers](#tour-markers).
+This command is only visible if the current workspace has one or more code tours, and tour markers are currently visible.

+* `CodeTour: Show Tour Markers` - Shows [tour markers](#tour-markers).
+This command is only visible if the current workspace has one or more code tours, and tour markers are currently hidden.

-* `CodeTour: Edit Tour` - Puts the currently active tour into edit more.
+- `CodeTour: Edit Tour` - Puts the currently active tour into edit more.
 This command is only visible while you're actively playing a tour, that you're not already editing.

-* `CodeTour: End Tour` - Ends the currently active tour.
+- `CodeTour: End Tour` - Ends the currently active tour.
 This command is only visible while you're actively recording/playing a tour.

-*
-* `CodeTour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.
+- `CodeTour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.
 This command is only visible while you're actively recording/playing a tour.

+## Configuration Settings

+The `CodeTour` extension contributes the following settings:

+- `codetour.showMarkers` - Specifies whether or not to show [tour markers](#tour-markers).
+Defaults to `true`.

 ## Keybindings